TobyYang7/Llava_Qwen2/README.md

-# Custom LLaVA: Enhanced with Qwen2 Base Model
+# LLaVA-Qwen2: Enhanced with Qwen2 Base Model

 *Visual instruction tuning towards large language and vision models with GPT-4 level capabilities, enhanced with the Qwen2 base model.*